Donaim/miseq-workflow-pres/slides.md

 There are ways to quantify intactness without ever seeing a DNA sequence.
 Assays like IPDA use droplet digital PCR with a couple of probes to count how many proviruses look “intact enough” at those sites, and they never produce an ACTG string.

-More of a stretch, but in principle we can even learn something relevant about the host’s DNA without ever receiving a sample from that person.
-You know how blood type can sometimes be deduced from the parents’ blood types?
-The same logic applies to the HLA allele that carries abacavir risk: if neither parent has that problematic allele, then their children can’t inherit it either.
+Then, in the same way know how blood type can sometimes be deduced from the parents’ blood types, if neither parent has a problematic HLA allele, then their children can’t inherit it either.
 -->

 ---